kjanparvari/ie-ecommerce-back/README.md

 - **Database**: PostgreSQL

 ## Purpose
-This repository contains the server-side implementation of the eCommerce platform, focusing on building a scalable and high-performance API.
+This repository contains the server-side implementation of the eCommerce platform, focusing on building scalable and high-performance APIs.

 ## Acknowledgements
-This project is part of a full-stack eCommerce application.
+This project is part of the **Internet Engineering course**.
 The frontend repository can be found [here](URL-to-frontend-repo).

 ## License
 This project is licensed under the AUT License.
 See the [LICENSE](LICENSE) file for details.